 A critical injury or death of a child may also be referred to the Representative by the SSCCY.
 The usual screening and review process is followed.
 Where the Representative determines to investigate a critical injury or death of child referred to her by the SSCCY, an investigation report is completed.
-Where the Representative determines not to investigate the critical injury or death of a child referred to her by the SSCCY outlining her reason.
+Where the Representative determines not to investigate the critical injury or death of a child referred to her by the SSCCY, she must prepare a report to the SSCCY outlining her reason.
 There were no such referrals in 2014/15.